Readless

 That is the frame for this comparison: not which product has AI on the landing page, but which product's AI is easiest to trust, use, and combine with the rest of your reading habits.
 If you want a broader product-market view, compare newsletter reader apps first.

-2. Feedly AI: best for cleaner summaries and faster scanning
+2. What makes Feedly AI best for cleaner summaries and faster scanning?

 Feedly treats AI as a reading accelerator.
 Its documentation confirms four plan tiers: Free, Pro, Pro+, and Enterprise, while separate billing docs show Feedly Pro at $7/month or $65/year (Feedly plan docs; billing docs).
 Feedly's AI summarization page says the product can automatically summarize articles, highlight key sentences, and surface those summaries in article lists, board newsletters, and Slack integrations, with summarization available in Pro+ and Business plans (Feedly AI and Summarization).